 ESRI™ Locator Map

 17.0 FeetStorm drains begin to back up.
-Street flooding occurs mainly north of Bear Creek Drive and east of M Street.
+Street flooding occurs primarily north of Bear Creek Drive and east of M Street.

 Official 7 Day National Weather Service Forecast (CAZ302)